ironcev/thp.im/_posts/2013-05-22-null-is-a-mystical-guardian.md

 image: "null-is-a-mystical-guardian-fb.jpg"
 publishedOn: "2013-05-22T12:00:00+0100"
 lastUpdatedOn: "2017-04-16T12:00:00+0100"
+disqusIdentifier: "Null is a Mystical Guardian | The Humble Programmer"
 ---
 ##Willkommen Null
 "What is this – null?" my good friend Čazim asked me when I helped him to create his profile on the Austrian Labor Agency web site.